sleetplayground/sleet_managed_subaccounts/README.md

 - Automatic addition of predefined public keys to new subaccounts
 - Flexible user management for subaccount creation permissions
 - Comprehensive key management for default subaccount access
+- Manual subaccount list management by owner
+- Protected subaccounts that cannot be removed from the list

 ## Building and Testing